MattiWe/acl23-trigger-warning-assignment/README.md

 ## Hydrate

 `hydrate/` contains a script to scrape the work text from AO3 and complete the dataset.
-If a work is not available anymore, the text will be empty.
+If a work is not available anymore, the document will be skipped and the ID is logged.
+Note that this download might take a long time.

     $ pip install -r requirements.txt
-    $ python3 hydrate.py hydrate
+    $ python3 hydrate.py

 ## Experiments